crabnebula-dev/cargo-packager/README.md

 ### CLI

-The packager is distrubuted on crates.io as a cargo subcommand, you can install it using cargo:
+The packager is distributed on crates.io as a cargo subcommand, you can install it using cargo:

 ```sh
 cargo install cargo-packager --locked